ShayHill/shayallenhill_site/_posts/2019-09-19-why-is-inference-so-hard.md

 And getting to know me well enough is the *real* game.
 </aside>

-because in *real* life, the question is rarely “What did I get?” rather “How do I [not] get it again?”
+because in *real* life, the question is rarely “What did I get?”, rather “How do I [not] get it again?”

 Back to that underlined **50%**.
 In probability terms, we assumed a *prior* of 50%.
 We didn’t have any reason to (actually, we did; keep reading), but we had to choose *something*.